Wellys Dev

 • 2024-05-05

-Developing in C for the ATmega328P: Raspberry Pi and VS Code Setup Part 1
+Developing in C for the ATmega328P: Raspberry Pi and VS Code Setup Part 1 (DEPRECATED)

-Where I setup the Standard C tool chain for the ATmega328P on the Raspberry Pi, however I use VS Code on my Mac (or Windows) for development and connect via SSH to the Raspberry Pi.
+DEPRECATED The instructions have been updated for Trixie, here Where I setup the Standard C tool chain for the ATmega328P on the Raspberry Pi, however I use VS Code on my Mac (or Windows) for development and connect via SSH to the Raspberry Pi.

 • 2024-04-24